Academic Publications |

 "Indigenous American Art and Its Interpretation"

 American Society for Aesthetics (ASA), Rocky Mountain Division, Santa Fe, New Mexico.
-July 12th-14th, 2025 (withdrawn | schedule conflict)
+July 12th-14th, 2025 [withdrawn due to travel to South Africa]

 Board of Directors and Staff Meeting